About 2060 wordsAbout 7 min

 Why does the pipeline fail when I haven't changed any code?

-latest, and has the image changed? - The CI configuration file references files from other repositories.
-Have the referenced files changed?
+latestas the image version, and has the image changed? - Have the referenced files from other repositories changed?

 How to view the complete pipeline logs?

-The CI service sends plugin tasks and script tasks to the Runner for execution.
-If the task logs are too long, they will be truncated and returned to the CI service.
+The CI service sends plugin and script tasks to the Runner for execution.
+If task logs are too long, they will be truncated.

-A stage will summarize the logs of all tasks under it.
-If the stage logs are too long, they will also be truncated for better display on the log page.
+A stage summarizes logs of all its tasks.
+If stage logs are too long, they will also be truncated for better display on the log page.

-After the build is complete, you can click the log download button in the top right corner of the pipeline on the log page to view the complete logs.
+After the build completes, click the log download button in the top right corner of the pipeline on the log page to view the complete logs.

 Why doesn't CNB provide a fixed exit IP?